NationalSecurityAgency/pelz/attestation_demo/README.txt

 Before running, install the SGX driver and PSW for Linux* OS.
 (This is also required to run the Pelz server.)

-To run the demo client, go to the "bin" directory then run `./appinitiator`
+To run the demo client, execute `./bin/appinitiator`

-Note: The client will not work properly if run outside of the "bin" directory.
+Note: The client will not work properly if run outside of the "attestation_demo" directory.
-E.g. the command `./bin/appinitiator` will not work properly.
+E.g. the command `attestation_demo/bin/appinitiator` will not work properly.
+This is consistent with the behavior of the pelz and pelz-service binaries.